Mercy High School Service Program

 HOW DO I SUBMIT MY HOURS?

-Incoming Freshwomen and Transfers are not able to register or log in to x2VOL prior to the start of school.
+Incoming First Years and Transfers are not able to register or log in to x2VOL prior to the start of school.
 We will be registering you into your x2VOL account and training you at the beginning of the school year.
 We will work with you to complete this process.
-We suggest that you download and print out the Service Record Sheet to keep a record of service done in the summer.
-Please bring this with you at the beginning of the school year.
+For now, we suggest that you download and print out the Service Record Sheet to keep a record of service done in the summer.
+Please bring this with you at the beginning of the school year for recording purposes.

 THE PROCESS FOR VERIFICATION AND APPROVAL OF SERVICE HOURS IN x2VOL

-• When a student enters her service hours into x2VOL she provides the email of the person who will verify her hours.
-If the person does not have an email, please fill in their telephone number and use Campus Minister’s email address. aderbacher@mercyhigh.com.
+- When a student enters her service hours into x2VOL she provides the email of the person who will verify her hours.
 Students should be aware that sometimes the email that is sent to the verifiers may end up in their Spam box unknowingly.
+If the person does not have an email account, please enter a parent’s email, your Theology teacher’s email or Ms. Derbacher’s email: aderbacher@mercyhigh.com.

 MULTIPLE HOURS FOR THE SAME OR RECURRING PROJECT

-• If you conduct a repeated number of hours for the same project (for example, “Altar serving, choir”) you do not have to submit separate dates and hours.
+- If you conduct a repeated number of hours for the same project (for example, “Altar serving, choir”) you do not have to submit separate dates and hours.
+Make this type of service “recurring” so that you do not need to enter the information each time.
 Simply submit the last date of service and the total number of hours you completed.
-You should make sure that you hit the recurring button when recording the first set of hours.

-• Seniors, Juniors and Sophomores should continue to submit hours for certification right through the summer.
-Don’t wait for the Fall!
-Freshwomen and Transfers will submit theirs in the Fall!
+- Seniors, Juniors, and Sophomores should continue to submit hours for certification right through the summer.
+Don’t wait for Fall.
+Freshwomen and Transfers will submit theirs in the Fall.

 SERVICE IDEAS

-Freshwomen and Sophomores may find it easier to complete some of their service at Mercy or at their place of worship.
+Freshwomen and Sophomores may find it easier to complete some of their service hours at Mercy, at their place of worship or your previous elementary school.
 Juniors and Seniors at non-profits and organizations outside of Mercy.

 Service in the Community: